guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker Compose will merge the two files together.
 During the merge, any field that can handle an array way of parameters like `dependen_on`, will include all values from both the primary and the override file.
 Any field that can handle only one value will five preference to that override.

-Obs: Any file paths reference in the override file must be relative to the primary configuration file.
+<strong style="color:#c6554f">Obs:</strong> Any file paths reference in the override file must be relative to the primary configuration file.

 The override file can be a partial or incomplete configuration.
 It can contain snippets of configurations specific only to what is being overwritten.
 One Docker Compose configuration can be easily shared between multiple project or repositories.
 It's also possible to have multiple override file in the same repository.
 Example: `docker-compose.local.yaml` and `docker-compose.staging.yaml`.